A new life for a new generation…

 CATS, one of the longest-running shows in West End and Broadway history, received its world premiere at the New London Theatre in 1981 where it played for 21 record-breaking years and almost 9,000 performances.
 The ground-breaking production originally directed by Trevor Nunn and featuring musical staging by Gillian Lynne was the winner of the Olivier and Evening Standard Awards for Best Musical.
 In 1983 the Broadway production became the recipient of seven Tony awards including Best Musical, and ran for 18 years.

-Since its world premiere, CATS has been presented in over 30 countries, has been translated into 15 languages and has been seen by more than 73 million people worldwide.
-Both the original London and Broadway cast recordings won Grammy Awards for Best Cast Album.
+Since its world premiere, CATS has been presented in over 39 countries, has been translated into 19 languages and has been seen by more than 74 million people worldwide.
+The Broadway cast recording also won a Grammy Award for Best Cast Album.

 The magnificent musical score includes the one of the most treasured songs in musical theatre —‘Memory’, which has been recorded by over 150 artists from Barbra Streisand and Johnny Mathis to Liberace and Barry Manilow.